The fundamentals of freediving.

 Overview

-The Level 1 course is designed for anyone curious about freediving — no prior experience, no fitness test, no equipment required.
+The Level 1 course is designed for anyone curious about freediving with no prior experience required.
 If you can swim comfortably, you can take this course.
+That being said, it is not exclusively for beginners.
+We have taught many experienced spearfisherman and recreational divers who were able to improve their depth and dive times.

-By the end you'll have logged real open water dives, earned your Level 1 certification, and have a framework for continuing to develop as a freediver independently or through further training.
+By the end you'll have logged real open water dives, earned your Level 1 certification, and have a framework for continuing to develop as a freediver.

 Curriculum